matthewsouther/osoberry/src/curriculum.md

 In 3rd grade **math** students will focus on:

-* Continued practice and fluency with addition & subtraction through 1000
+* Continuing practice and fluency with addition & subtraction through 1000
 * Learning and practicing multiplication
-* Gain a concrete understanding of division
+* Gaining a concrete understanding of division
 * Work with basic fractions to understand equal parts